kenlyjr/kenlyjr/README.md

 # Hi there 👋, I'm Kenly Rojas
-## I'm a Computer Engineer and also QA Enginerr
+## I'm a Computer Engineer and also QA Engineer

 ### I currently live in Medellín, Antioquia.